 Quality varies: just because someone has decided to charge £3 for a cup, doesn’t actually make it good.
 Here are a few pointers to turn you into a true connoisseur in no time.

 - When you are tasting coffee, you should be thinking about the aroma, sweetness, acidity, mouthfeel, balance and overall flavour.

 - Coffee is best when it’s been roasted recently – you should opt for places that buy freshly-roasted coffee and it shouldn’t be older than two weeks at the very most.

 - Any coffee shop worth its salt should be able to tell you where its coffee comes from.
 Traceability is a very good thing, particularly for ensuring your coffee comes from ethical sources.

-- I know that it looks a bit weird when you see baristas weighing out the components for your cuppa but it means a consistent (and generally better) cup as they can get the quantities just right.
+- We know that it looks a bit weird when you see baristas weighing out the components for your cuppa but it means a consistent (and generally better) cup as they can get the quantities just right.